Car kills 5, injures several in Trier pedestrian zone: police | DW | 01.12.2020

 But authorities still urged the public to avoid spreading rumors about the incident, saying they would continue to provide information.

-Witnesses described a frightening scene, as the car deliberately crashed through the shopping zone, hitting pedestrians along the way.
+Witnesses described a frightening scene, as the car deliberately crashed through the shopping zone near the city's landmark Roman gate, Porta Nigra, hitting pedestrians along the way.

 Trier Mayor Wolfram Leibe told a press conference that it was "a dark day" for the city.